Table of Contents

 Psychological theories try to explain the pathology of phobic disorders from another perspective.
-One theory states that the anxiety that is experienced in the different phobic disorders is in fact a displacement defensive mechanism of an intrapsychic conflict.
-Others think that social anxiety might be more related to a low self-esteem or other unresolved conflicts.
+One theory states that the anxiety that is experienced in the different phobic disorders is, in fact, a displacement defensive mechanism of intrapsychic conflict.
+Others think that social anxiety might be more related to low self-esteem or other unresolved conflicts.
 Others see phobias as a learned behavior where one associates certain responses to certain stimuli.

 Diagnostic Criteria for Phobic Disorders